PaulyWolly/node-chat/README.md

 # node-chat

-## This is the companion SERVER running Node.js and Express.js to configur eas the BACKEND for teh 'angular-chat' client.
+## This is the companion SERVER running Node.js and Express.js to configure as the BACKEND for the 'angular-chat' client.
 Server will be running on port: 8000

 Server needs to BE RUNNING - prior to running the CLIENT in order to get the CLIENT to function properly.